Secrets of Indochina

 Day 11 – Hoi An to Hue

 This morning, you will take an overland transfer by road along Highway One and over the spectacular Hai Van Pass to Hue, stopping for lunch at a local restaurant.
-Visitors to Hue are often taken aback to discover that the sleepy provincial town of Hue was once the religious, economic and cultural epicentre of Vietnam, the mighty Imperial headquarters, and the political capital of the country until 1945.
-That this glorious architectural masterpiece of a city should have been reduced almost completely to rubble as a result war is indeed a tragedy in the truest sense of the word.
+Hue was once the religious, economic and cultural epicentre of Vietnam, the mighty Imperial headquarters, and the political capital of the country until 1945.

 Thirteen Nguyen Dynasty Emperors ruled Vietnam from Hue.
 They built a fortress around the ancient city, a huge Citadel, with walls 10 metres thick, modelled on Beijing’s Forbidden City.
-Even this seemingly impenetrable defence though was useless during the Tet Offensive of 1968, when the proud city of Hue was reduced to ruins.
-Hue today has regained it’s royal demeanour and is a calm, peaceful and relaxed place to visit.
+Hue today has regained its royal demeanour and is a calm, peaceful and relaxed place to visit.
 The remaining French colonial garden houses and villas, the quiet streets, the riverbanks, the outlying tombs and pagodas that escaped damage – all give Hue a unique atmosphere of tranquillity.

-In the afternoon, you will take a boat trip on Perfume River to Thien Mu pagoda and also Imperial Citadel.
-One of the most famous sights in Hue- the Thien Mu Pagoda.
-An octagonal tower of seven tiers rises majestically over the tranquil Perfume (Huong) River.
-Beyond you may see robed monks chanting their mantra, or novices carefully tending the bonsai garden.
+In the afternoon, you will take a boat trip on Perfume River to Thien Mu pagoda and also the Imperial Citadel.
+The Thien Mu Pagoda has an octagonal tower of seven tiers rising majestically over the tranquil Perfume (Huong) River.

-Then, continue to visit the Imperial Citadel, which has a 10km perimeter, was built in 1804 by Emperor Gia Long (the first Nguyen emperor) on a site chosen by geomancers.
+Then, continue to visit the Imperial Citadel and was built in 1804 by Emperor Gia Long (the first Nguyen emperor) on a site chosen by geomancers.
 It was originally made of earth, but during the first few decades of the 19th century, tens of thousands of workers laboured to cover the ramparts, built in the style of French military architect Vauban, with a layer of bricks 2m thick.

 Indochine Palace, Hue